 INSTRUCTIONS FOR HOW TO SEASON A CAST IRON SKILLET

 - Clean the skillet well by using a pot scrubber or wire brush.
 Then wash in hot soapy water.
 Dry well.

 - Cover the bottom rack in your oven with aluminum foil.

 - Preheat oven to 350

-- Using shortening (or any other oil of your choice – vegetable oil, coconut oil, grapeseed oil – absolutely your choice – I use shortening because it’s what I have found works best in my kitchen.
-I don’t really use it for anything else in my kitchen).
-Anyway, using shortening and a paper towel, wipe a thin but visible coat of oil all over the inside of the pan.
+- Using shortening (or any other oil of your choice – vegetable oil, coconut oil, grapeseed oil – absolutely your choice – I use shortening because it’s what I have found works best in my kitchen).
+Wipe the oil on in a thin but visible coat using a paper towel.

-- Put the skillet in the oven on the rack just above the one you have covered with aluminum foil (drips fall on the aluminum foil).
+- Put the skillet in the oven upside down on the rack just above the one you have covered with aluminum foil (drips fall on the aluminum foil).